The anime industry has some of the poorest conditions on the planet.

 - The complications with licensing and piracy.

 It’s one of the first industries you’d be considered insane to enter.
-Or even attempt to get into.
+Or even attempt to get into it.

-In fact – prominent anime veterans (Anime News Network, etc) have even suggested to not get into the anime industry.
-As It’s tough, brutal, ruthless and hard.
+In fact – prominent anime veterans have implied this as It’s tough, brutal, ruthless and hard.

 So why did I decide to get into the anime industry, knowing all that?

 I’m a rebel, let’s start off by saying that.
-I have an insane determination to make an impact and make a change with the things I’m committed to.
+I have an insane determination to build assets with the things I’m committed to.

-So the “struggle” and the work required isn’t an issue for me.
+So the “struggle” and the work required aren’t an issue for me.

-With that said, there are 4 main reasons why I decided to get into the anime industry.
-And even start a business along the way.
+With that said, there are some main reasons why I decided to get into the anime industry.

 1. It all started with a problem.

-Personally I love anime quotes and taking inspiration from all kinds of different shows and movies.
+Personally, I love anime quotes and taking inspiration from all kinds of different shows and

 But guess what?